Join our Network community

 BSc (eng.)
-Energy and environmental engineering (240 ECTs) - This Finnish programme has a strong focus on circular economy-related issues, all of the study modules are involving the perspectives of climate change and circular economy.
+Energy and environmental engineering (240 ECTs) - This Finnish programme has a strong focus on circular economyA systems solution framework that tackles global challenges like climate change, biodiversity loss, waste, and pollution.
+It is based on three principles, driven by design: eliminate waste and pollution, circulate products and materials (at their highest value), and regenerate nature.-related issues, all of the study modules are involving the perspectives of climate change and circular economy.
 Examples of study modules include Societies and environment; Circular Economy and Societies, Material and environment efficiency, Sustainable energy mgt, Environmental, quality and project mgt, resource efficiency industrial management, Digital tools for Circular Economy and Applied innovation projects.
 (Further information).

 BSc (eng.)
 Sustainable Solutions Engineering (240 ECTs) - Starting in autumn 2021, this programme will be taught online and students have a choice of joining intensive modules.
 The modules include: Environmental technologies and sustainable development, Natural and biological cycles, Sustainable material technologies, Cicular Economy and resource efficiency, Digital tools for Circular Economy, EHQS-management, Sustainable built environment, Sustainable product design, Responsible business and Circular Economy business models & Circular design.
 (Offered in English).
 (Further information).